snacsnoc/cporter/README.md

 # CPorter
-CPorter is a statically-typed Python library using ctypes that makes it easy to integrate C code into your Python projects.
+CPorter is a Python library using ctypes that makes it easy to integrate C code into your Python projects.
 It simplifies the process of compiling, loading, and calling C functions from Python by automatically handling C types and providing performance profiling utilities.